mvysny/flow-graphics/README.md

 add-on, but works with Vaadin 23+.

 Designed to be used side-by-side with the old GWT Graphics add-on, so that your project can be migrated gradually.
-Instead of the `org.vaadin.gwtgraphics` package, classes are stored in the `org.vaadin.flowgraphics` package.
+Instead of the `org.vaadin.flowgraphics` package, classes are stored in the `org.vaadin.flowgraphics` package.

 ## About